10 Best Wool Comforters

 How Long Does a Wool Comforter Last?

-A comforter filled with wool can potentially last 15-25 years with a protective cover you can wash.
+A comforter filled with high quality wool can potentially last 15-25 years with a protective cover you can wash.
 If you do not use a cover, your comforter will likely not last as long.

 Do you Need a Duvet Cover for a Wool Duvet Insert?